Generic Hamiltonian Dynamics: Introduction

 The topological transitivity is a global property of a dynamical system.
 As a motivation for this notion, we may think of a real physical system, where a state is never measured exactly.
-Thus, instead of points, we should study (small) open subsets of the phase space and describe how they move in that space.
+Thus, instead of points, we should study small open subsets of the phase space and describe how they move in that space.
 If each one of these open subsets meet each other by the action of the system after some time, then we say that the system is \textsl{topologically transitive}.
 Equivalently, if we take a compact phase space, we may say that the system has a \textit{dense orbit}.
 However, if the open subsets remain inseparable after some time, by the iteration of the system, then we say that the system is \textsl{topologically mixing}.
 Obviously, a topologically mixing system is also a topologically transitive system.

-The concept of transitivity goes back to Birkhoff~\cite{Birk1,Birk2}.
-Throughout in this paper \textsl{transitive} will always mean topologically transitive.

-There exist a lot of transitive systems, as the \textsl{irrational rotations} of $\mathbb{S}^1$, the \textsl{shift maps} and the \textsl{basic sets} (see ~\cite{Bowen}).
-It is also well-known that \textsl{$C^{1+\alpha}$-Anosov conservative systems} ($\alpha>0$) are ergodic and so transitive (see \cite{Anosov}).
-In fact, the same holds for \textsl{$C^{1}$-Anosov conservative systems} because, by Poincar\'e recurrence, its non-wandering set equals the whole manifold and by the Anosov closing lemma the periodic orbits are dense in the non-wandering set (\cite{S}).
+There exist a lot of transitive systems, as the \textsl{irrational rotations} of $\mathbb{S}^1$, the \textsl{shift maps} and the \textsl{basic sets} (see ~\cite{S}).
+It is also well-known that \textsl{$C^{1+\alpha}$-Anosov Hamiltonian flows} ($\alpha>0$) are ergodic and so transitive.
+In fact, the same holds for \textsl{$C^{1}$-Anosov Hamiltonian flows} because, by the Poincar\'e recurrence theorem, its non-wandering set equals the whole manifold (energy level) and by the Anosov closing lemma the periodic orbits are dense in the non-wandering set (\cite{S}).
 Then, using Smale spectral decomposition (\cite{S}), we get only one piece which is transitive.
 Nevertheless, transitivity is not an open property.